 As consumers’ demands for eco-friendly and ethical products grow, governments and international organizations are also responding.
 In fact, achieving sustainability might be virtually mandatory, as our ‘Meet the expert’ interview with Jordi Oliver revealed.

-Provital’s BioDeVaTe: The benefits of pursuing a strategy of social responsibility
+How does social responsibility benefit the community?
+Provital’s BioDeVaTe and the benefits of pursuing a strategy of social responsibility

 Not only does Pilar’s work play a crucial role in creating an ecological supply chain for Provital’s products, but the farm also plays an important role in preserving and promoting the area’s traditional heritage.
 By organizing educational visits for school groups, Pilar and her team ensure that traditional knowledge about medicinal plants stays alive.